davshakya/cyanconnode_project/README.md

 Ensure you have Python 3.9.7 installed on your system.
-Additionally, you may need to install the required Python packages using the following command: pip install pandas or install all dependency via requirements.txt file
+Additionally, you may need to install the required Python packages using the following command: pip install pandas or install all dependency with requirements.txt file

 # Run the script
 Navigate to the project directory: